MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 ## <span id="controlsoftwareonly"></span>Control access to software only drivers

-**Security checklist item \#2:** *If a software only driver is going to be created additional access control must be implemented.*
+**Security checklist item \#2:** *If a software-only driver is going to be created, additional access control must be implemented.*

-Software only kernel drivers may not use PnP to become associated with specific hardware IDs and may be able to run on any PC.
-Such a driver could be used for purposes that they were not originally intended, creating an attack vector.
+Software-only kernel drivers may not use plug-and-play (PnP) to become associated with specific hardware IDs, and may be able to run on any PC.
+Such a driver could be used for purposes other than the one originally intended, creating an attack vector.

-Because software only kernel drivers contain additional risk, they must be limited to run on specific hardware.
-For example, by use of a unique plug-and-play ID to enable creation of a PnP driver, or by checking the SMBIOS table for the presence of specific hardware.
+Because software-only kernel drivers contain additional risk, they must be limited to run on specific hardware (for example, by using a unique PnP ID to enable creation of a PnP driver, or by checking the SMBIOS table for the presence of specific hardware).

-Code signed by a trusted SPC (Software Publishers Certificate) or WHQL (Windows Hardware Quality Labs) signature must not facilitate bypass of Windows code integrity and security technologies.
+Code signed by a trusted Software Publishers Certificate (SPC) or Windows Hardware Quality Labs (WHQL) signature must not facilitate bypass of Windows code integrity and security technologies.
 Before code is signed by a trusted SPC or WHQL signature, first ensure it complies with guidance from both [Device.DevFund.Reliability.BasicSecurity](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/1703/device-devfund#device.devfund.reliability) and [Creating Reliable Kernel-Mode Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/creating-reliable-kernel-mode-drivers).
 In addition the code must not contain any dangerous behaviors, described below.
-For more information about driver signing, see [Release driver signing](#releasedriversigning), later in this topic.
+For more information about driver signing, see [Release driver signing](#releasedriversigning) later in this article.

-Examples of dangerous behavior include the following.
+Examples of dangerous behavior include the following:

 - Providing the ability to map arbitrary kernel, physical, or device memory to user mode.
-- Providing the ability to read or write arbitrary kernel, physical or device memory, including Port I/O (input, output).
+- Providing the ability to read or write arbitrary kernel, physical or device memory, including Port input/output (I/O).
 - Providing access to storage that bypasses Windows access control.
-- Providing the ability to modify hardware or firmware the driver was not designed to manage.
+- Providing the ability to modify hardware or firmware that the driver was not designed to manage.

 _Development, testing, and manufacturing kernel driver code_

 Kernel driver code that is used for development, testing, or manufacturing might include dangerous capabilities that pose a security risk.
 This dangerous code should never be signed with a certificate that is trusted by Windows.
-The correct mechanism for executing dangerous driver code is to disable UEFI Secure Boot, enable the BCD “TESTSIGNING”, and sign the development/test/manufacturing code using an untrusted certificate - generated by makecert.exe for example.
+The correct mechanism for executing dangerous driver code is to disable UEFI Secure Boot, enable the BCD “TESTSIGNING”, and sign the development, test, and manufacturing code using an untrusted certificate (for example, one generated by makecert.exe).

 For example, imagine OEM Fabrikam wants to distribute a driver that enables an overclocking utility for their systems.
-However, if this software only driver were to execute on a system from a different OEM, system instability or damage might result.
-Fabrikam’s systems should include a unique plug-and-play ID to enable creation of a PnP driver, which is also updatable via Windows Update.
-If this is not possible, and Fabrikam authors a Legacy driver, that driver should find another method to verify it is executing on a Fabrikam system, for example by examination of the SMBIOS table, prior to enabling any capabilities.
+If this software-only driver were to execute on a system from a different OEM, system instability or damage might result.
+Fabrikam’s systems should include a unique PnP ID to enable creation of a PnP driver that is also updatable through Windows Update.
+If this is not possible, and Fabrikam authors a Legacy driver, that driver should find another method to verify that it is executing on a Fabrikam system (for example, by examination of the SMBIOS table prior to enabling any capabilities).

 ## <span id="ThreatAnalysis"></span><span id="threatanalysis"></span><span id="THREATANALYSIS"></span>Perform threat analysis